Skip to article frontmatterSkip to article content

 using_defaults_object.tsx

-import { type Cell, Default, handler, recipe, UI } from "commontools";
+import { type Cell, Default, handler, pattern, UI } from "commonfabric";

 interface Player {